rfabbri/vpe/doc/internal-projects.md

 # Now replace the origin remote by a new one for LEMSVPE.
 In this example,
 # LEMSVPE is in a free private repository on Bitbucket.
-git remote add origin git@bitbucket.org:rfabbri2/lemsvpe.git
+git remote add origin git@bitbucket.org:rfabbri2/lemsvpe.git git fetch origin

 # massive push
 git push -u origin --all # pushes up the repo and its refs for the first time git push origin --tags   # pushes up any tags

+# Remove all refs you don't need.
+Any feature branches from LEMSVXL.
+git branch -D featurebranch
+git push origin :featurebranch  # delete from server

+# rename new-master to master

 # substitute remotes initially done locally to a public remote
 git remote remove vpe